Part 21: Button Circuits and Mechanical Bounce — What Real-World Signals Look Like

 Current Calculation

-Why PA0
+Why PA0?

-For reference, there is also a pull-down wiring scheme:
+For reference, here is the pull-down configuration:

 STM32F103C8T6 内部